 Hale-Bopp was no longer visible to the naked from December 1997 onward - it's orbital period is calculated at around 2500 years, and so it is predicted to return around the year 4300 or so.
 A shame for the those who missed it, including myself (I was 2 years old, so I don't remember even if my parents did show me), but it lives on as an amazing part of history.

 Perhaps one of, if not the most well known comet of all time, Halley's Comet, unlike our previous examples, is a short period comet - appearing every 70-75 years instead of every god knows how many thousand.
-It is also rather small compared to are previous case studies, with it's nucleus reaching around 5-10 miles in diameter and the coma around 60,000 miles in diameter.
+It is also rather small compared to our previous case studies, with it's nucleus reaching around 5-10 miles in diameter and the coma around 60,000 miles in diameter.
 As for it's tail, well, that leans much more toward the impressive side - potentially stretching for over 60 million miles, an iconic trait that boils down to solar wind interacting with the ionized particles within the comet's coma.
 Whatever that means.

 Due to it's high frequency of visits to the Solar System compared to most comets, Halley has been observed by astronomers for thousands of years, with confirmed documented sightings dating back to the 2nd century.
 It appeared in England during 1066 and is famously recorded on the Bayeux Tapestry, considered an omen that had an influence on the well known Battle of Hastings.
 With each return, Halley continued to amaze all those who witnessed it, and many historic images have been preserved over the past hundreds of years as it returned to our Solar System every seven decades.
 The comet received it's name in 1705 after Edmond Halley, who finally calculated it's periodicity and orbital patterns - a significant discovery for future research.